-- Don't Crowd the Pan Putting a lot of food into the oil all at once can lower the temperature drastically and allow oil to seep into the food.
-Frying in small batches (not using more than half of the surface area of the oil is a good rule of thumb) produces much better results.
+Putting a lot of food into the oil all at once can lower the temperature drastically and allow oil to seep into the food, resulting in greasy and heavy food.